Accessibility links

 • Timeout: Temporarily ban the user and provide feedback so they can adjust their behavior.

-• Shadow banning: Ban the user without their knowledge so they won't return with a new email address.
+• Shadow banning: Ban the user without their knowledge so they will not return with a new email address.

-You can manage comments that have already been approved directly on the public website.
-Hover your cursor over the comment you want to manage and click the arrow.
-Select your preferred option:
+On the public site, you can manage comments that have already been approved.
+Hover over the relevant comment and select the arrow.
+Choose your preferred option:

-• Block User: This option is intended for general website users and is not relevant for moderators.
+• Block User: This option is provided for visitors to your site and is not relevant for moderators.

-• Mark as Spam: Mark the comment as spam and remove it from the public website.
+• Mark as Spam: Mark the comment as spam and remove it from the public site.

-• Delete: Delete the comment so it is not visible on the public website.
+• Delete: Delete the comment so it is no longer published on the public site.

 • Ban User: Ban the user from posting future comments.